 Long-Term Success and Maintenance of Dental Implants

-High quality implants have excellent track records for long-term success when properly placed and maintained.
+High-quality implants have excellent track records for long-term success when properly placed and maintained.
 The titanium material used in modern mouth implants integrates naturally with bone tissue, creating permanent foundations that can last decades with proper care.
-Your implant supported teeth require maintenance similar to natural teeth, with regular brushing, flossing, and professional cleanings essential for continued health and function.
+Your implant-supported teeth require maintenance similar to natural teeth, with regular brushing, flossing, and professional cleanings essential for continued health and function.

 During regular checkups at our dental practice, we monitor your implants and surrounding tissues to ensure optimal health.
 Our laser technology provides additional benefits for implant maintenance, allowing us to keep tissues around implants free of harmful bacteria that could compromise their success.
 We provide specific guidance on home care techniques that help ensure your dental implants remain healthy and functional for many years.